renelattmann/EMN_dysfunction/README.md

 # EMN_dysfunction

-This github page contains code for the "Dysfunction of the episodic memory network in the Alzheimer's disease cascade" (Lattmann et al., accepted).
+This github page contains code for the "Dysfunction of the episodic memory network in the Alzheimer's disease cascade" (Lattmann et al., 2026, Nature Communications, available at nature.com/articles/s41467-026-71831-z).

 - "GGPlots_DysfunctionPaper.R" contains the plot functions for the main figures of the manuscript.
 - "Parallel_mediation.R" contains the Lavaan model syntax for the parallel mediation analysis.